Queensland Travel Guide: The Definitive Resource

-The southbank along the Brisbane river is one of my favourite spots in the whole of Australia.
-There’s loads of great cafes here and there’s even a makeshift beach, should you fancy a dip!
-The Storey bridge is another great landmark
+The Southbank along the Brisbane river is one of my favourite spots in the whole of Australia.
+There are loads of great cafes here and there’s even a makeshift beach, should you fancy a dip!
+The Story Bridge is another great landmark

 The city has a reputation as a party haven, and it’s not called Bris Vegas by the locals for nothing!
 The nightlife here is lively, and there’s always something happening in the city.

 Fraser Island is one of the most popular places to visit in Queensland.
 It’s considered to be the largest sand island in the world and it’s also a world heritage site.
 For an island that is only 120km (75 miles) long, it’s quite diverse with rainforests, woodland and swamps present!